Someone on your team has setup Jenkins X on a kubernetes cluster. So how do you use it?

 Mostly you just use your IDE and git to change code in your usual way.

-To see how to develop with Jenkins X check out this demo:
+To see how to create a new project and get started developing with Jenkins X check out this demo:

 The pull request (PR) is the foundation of Jenkins X CI/CD pipeline execution.

 Using Pull Requests allows developers, reviewers and Jenkins X to:

 - Verify changes are valid: unit tests still pass, code is linted and so forth

 - Review PR code changes and their effects

 - Approve or deny PRs or suggest changes

 - Approve PRs and trigger automatic merge and promotion